-About the Miss Wisconsin Organization
+About the Miss Wisconsin Scholarship Organization

 Founded in 1936, the Miss Wisconsin Scholarship Organization is a preliminary to the Miss America Organization, one of the nation’s leading achievement programs and the world’s largest provider of scholarship assistance for young women.
 Last year, the Miss America Organization and its state and local organizations made available more than $45 million in cash and scholarship assistance.
 Almost all contestants have either received, or are in the process of earning, college or post-graduate degrees, and utilize Miss America scholarship grants to further their educations.
-Each of these talented and educated women promotes a personal platform upon which she provides service to her community.
+Each of these talented and educated women promotes a personal service initiative upon which she provides service to her community.

 The Miss Wisconsin Scholarship Organization operates under the direction of a dedicated team of volunteers.
-They serve as members of the Board of Directors, sub-committees, production team, and field directors who assist local pageants throughout the state.
+They serve as members of the Board of Directors, sub-committees, production team, and field directors who assist local competitions throughout the state.